UCC Groups

 Process Groups

-Undergraduate Process Group I
+Undergraduate Process Group 1

-Undergraduate Process Group II
+Undergraduate Process Group 2

 Graduate Process Group

-Tuesdays 2:30-3:45 pm
+Tuesdays 3:30 – 5:00 pm

 Description: These groups are open to co-ed undergraduate students or graduate students, depending on the group.
 The purpose of an interpersonal/process group is to learn more about yourself and how you relate to others, to better understand how others perceive you, and to learn how to give and accept meaningful feedback.
 Members may share about themselves, relate to others’ experiences, and ask other members for feedback to learn about themselves and how others perceive them.
 A main goal for group members is to determine possible changes that might improve their connections and interactions with others and then begin making these changes.

-International Student Group
+Chinese International Student Group

 Women’s Graduate Process Group

-Description: This group is open to female graduate students.
+Description: This group is open to graduate student women.
 The focus of the interpersonal/process group is to promote a wellness perspective in all areas of graduate life such as relationship, academic, family, social and personal conflicts and strengths.
 The goal of the group is to optimize personal and academic success by promoting self-awareness and connection to others.
 Members may share about themselves, relate to others’ experiences, and ask other members for feedback to learn about themselves and how others perceive them.

 Men’s Group

-Description: This group is open to male graduate and undergraduate students.
+Description: This group is open to graduate and undergraduate student men.
 The focus of the interpersonal/process group is to promote a wellness perspective around men’s issues that impact any and all areas of student life such as relationships, academics, family, social and personal conflicts, identity development, and strengths.
 The goal of the group is to optimize personal and academic success by promoting self-awareness and connection to others.
 Members may share about themselves, relate to others’ experiences, and ask other members for feedback to learn about themselves and how others perceive them.

 LGBTQIA+ Process Group